yaeumh/yaeumh.github.io/README.md

-Here's the other artists/groups that I am a fan of:
+here's the other artists/groups that I am a fan of:

 | Names | Boy/Girl Group | Year I stanned |
 | ---- | ---- | ---- |